aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-01-n-ball-gamma-function.md

   S_{n-1} = \frac{2\pi^{n/2}}{\Gamma(n/2)}
 $$

-which gives us an formula for the surface area of a unit sphere in $n$ dimensions.
+which gives us a formula for the surface area of a unit sphere in $n$ dimensions.
 This itself is a very nice expression, but it can relatively simply be used to find an expression for volume.

-Remember we said that for thin shell of radius $r$ and thickness $\text{d}r$ has volume
+Remember we said that a thin shell of radius $r$ and thickness $\text{d}r$ has volume

 $$
   \text{d}V_n = S_{n-1}r^{n-1}\text{d}r